-Our member journey starts with two convenient options: a member books an appointment to take a free, in-person 3D oral image at any of our over 240 SmileShops across the U.S., Puerto Rico, and Canada, or orders an easy-to-use impression kit online, which we mail directly to their door.
+Our member journey starts with two convenient options: a member books an appointment to take a free, in-person 3D oral image at any of our over 300 SmileShops across the U.S., Puerto Rico, Canada, Australia, and the U.K., or orders an easy-to-use impression kit online, which we mail directly to their door.
 Using the image or impression, we create a draft custom treatment plan that demonstrates how the member's teeth will move during treatment.
 Next, via SmileCheck, a state licensed doctor within our network reviews and approves the member's clinical information and treatment plan.
 If the member is a good candidate for clear aligners, the treating doctor then prescribes custom-made clear aligners, the member has the opportunity to review a 3D rendering of how their teeth will move over time and, if the member decides to purchase, we then manufacture and ship the aligners directly to the member.
 SmileCheck is also used by the treating doctor to monitor the member's progress and enables seamless communication with the member over the course of treatment.
 Upon completion of treatment, a majority of our members purchase retainers every six months to prevent their teeth from relapsing to their original position.
 We also offer a growing suite of ancillary oral care products, such as whitening kits, to maintain a perfect smile.

 Our primary focus is on delivering an exceptional customer ("member") experience.
-Our average net promoter score of 58 since inception, compared to an average net promoter score of 1 for the entire dental industry (according to West Monroe Partners), and our average rating of 4.7 out of 5 from over 100,000 member reviews on our website, demonstrate that our members are highly satisfied.
+Our average net promoter score of 58 since inception, compared to an average net promoter score of 1 for the entire dental industry (according to West Monroe Partners), and our average rating of 4.9 out of 5 from over 100,000 member reviews on our website, demonstrate that our members are highly satisfied.
 As a testament to our confidence in the quality and efficacy of our product, we offer a Smile Guarantee, which provides members a refund or additional treatment, at no extra cost, if they are not entirely satisfied.

-Since our founding in 2014, we have helped over 500,000 members across all 50 U.S. states, Puerto Rico, and Canada, and have opened over 240 SmileShops, including in partnership with CVS and Walgreens.
+Since our founding in 2014, we have helped over 675,000 members across all 50 U.S. states, Puerto Rico, and Canada, and have opened over 300 SmileShops, including in partnership with CVS and Walgreens.
 Our rapid growth validates our value proposition and compelling business model.
 Our total revenues increased 190%, to \$423.2 million in 2018 from \$146.0 million in 2017.
-We generated net losses of \$(74.8) million and \$(32.8) million and Adjusted EBITDA of \$(17.5) million and \$(21.1) million in 2018 and 2017, respectively.
+Our total revenues for the six months ended June 30, 2019 were \$ million.
+We generated net losses of \$(74.8) million and \$(32.8) million and Adjusted EBITDA of \$(17.5) million and \$(21.1) million in 2018 and 2017, respectively, and net losses of \$() million and Adjusted EBITDA of \$ million for the six months ended June 30, 2019.